Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 #### Constraints
-The next factual assumption is that there are $5T of stranded assets that are traded on Wall St. books.
+The next assumption about markets is that there are $5T of stranded assets that are traded on Wall St. books.
 These assets take mutliple forms but generally speaking they are below ground commodities like fossil fuels and extracting them will lead to planetary rent dissipation.

 Such commodities have no intrinsic value and will soon need to be 'struck off' the books.
 In this case we note that there is a minimum of $5T in market capital that is in need of urgent divestment as such assets must be abandoned with no place to go.